 El Ejército Bridge Expansion, Lima, Peru

-As part of expanding the operational capacity of the El Ejército Bridge and alleviating heavy traffic congestion at one of the main access points to Metropolitan Lima, entry and exit ramps were implemented using reinforced soil wall (RSW) systems with modular concrete block façades.
-This solution allowed for the creation of structures measuring over 100 meters in length and four traffic lanes, adapting to the complex geometry of the route, which includes curved sections and topographic variations.
+As part of the project to expand the operational capacity of El Ejército Bridge and alleviate heavy vehicular congestion along one of the main access routes to Metropolitan Lima, entry and exit ramps were constructed using mechanically stabilized earth (MSE) wall systems with concrete modular block facings.
+This solution made it possible to develop structures exceeding 100 meters in length and accommodating four traffic lanes, adapting effectively to the complex geometry of the alignment, which includes curved sections and topographic variations.

-To ensure the system’s structural stability and efficiency, extruded uniaxial geogrids were used as reinforcement elements, achieving functional integration between the foundation soil and the roadway superstructure.
-The choice of RSM with modular blocks offered advantages in terms of construction speed, resistance to dynamic loads, and durability in high-traffic areas, consolidating its position as a strategic solution for large-scale urban infrastructure projects.
+To ensure structural stability and system efficiency, extruded uniaxial geogrids were used as reinforcement elements, achieving functional integration between the foundation soil and the roadway superstructure.
+The selection of MSE walls with modular block facings provided advantages in terms of construction speed, resistance to dynamic loads, and durability in high-traffic areas, establishing this system as a strategic solution for large-scale urban infrastructure projects.

 Callao Expressway, Lima, Peru

-As part of the transformation of Elmer Faucett Avenue into Callao’s first expressway, reinforced soil wall (RSW) systems with modular blocks were implemented to form the access ramps, slope support, and associated structures for the new road corridor.
-The project included widening the roadway to six lanes with side collectors, from Venezuela Avenue to Jorge Chávez International Airport, significantly improving vehicular traffic on one of Lima’s main access arteries.
+As part of the transformation of Av.
+Elmer Faucett into the first expressway in Callao, mechanically stabilized earth (MSE) wall systems with modular blocks were implemented to form access ramps, slope stabilization works, and structures associated with the new road corridor.
+The project included the widening of the roadway to six traffic lanes with lateral collectors, extending from Av.
+Venezuela to Jorge Chávez International Airport, significantly improving vehicular flow along one of the main access arteries to Lima.

-Given the presence of uncontrolled fill soils and semi-loose silty gravel, this structural solution was chosen, which significantly reduced the depth of the foundations, making the project both technically and economically viable.
-In approximately four months, approximately 1,800 m² of walls reinforced with uniaxial geogrids were built, demonstrating their construction efficiency and ability to adapt to complex soils without compromising safety or project deadlines.
+Given the presence of uncontrolled fill soils and semi-loose silty gravels, this structural solution was selected as it allowed a substantial reduction in foundation depths, making the project technically and economically feasible.
+Over an approximate period of four months, nearly 1,800 m² of reinforced walls using uniaxial geogrids were constructed, demonstrating the system’s construction efficiency and its ability to adapt to complex soil conditions without compromising safety or project schedules.

-As part of the Costa Verde beach circuit expansion project, reinforced soil walls (RSWs) with modular blocks and extruded uniaxial geogrids were implemented to build the access ramps at the Av.
+Within the framework of the Costa Verde beach circuit expansion project, mechanically stabilized earth (MSE) walls with modular block facings and extruded uniaxial geogrids were implemented for the construction of access ramps at the Av.
 Sucre interchange.
-This solution optimized the flow and organization of vehicular traffic in an area with high mobility demand, mitigating congestion problems and improving urban connectivity along the Lima coast.
+This solution optimized traffic flow and organization in an area with high mobility demand, mitigating congestion issues and enhancing urban connectivity along Lima’s coastal corridor.

-In addition to their technical performance, these systems offered a harmonious visual integration with the coastal environment thanks to their modular façade, achieving an efficient and aesthetically pleasing infrastructure for the city.
-The choice of this structural technology not only responded to strength and durability criteria, but also to the need for a project that could be quickly installed with minimal impact on existing roadways.
+In addition to their technical performance, these systems provided harmonious visual integration with the coastal environment due to their modular facings, achieving infrastructure that is both efficient and aesthetically favorable for the city.
+The selection of this structural technology responded not only to strength and durability criteria, but also to the need for rapid construction with minimal impact on existing traffic operations.

-Faced with the challenges inherent to geotechnical engineering in tropical areas—such as soft soils, heavy rainfall, and high water tables—TECWEB reinforced soil walls with a vegetated façade were selected to form stable terraces on the campus of the Universidad Intercultural de la Selva Central Juan Santos Atahualpa (UNISCJSA).
+In response to the geotechnical challenges typical of tropical regions—such as soft soils, intense rainfall, and high groundwater levels—TECWEB reinforced soil walls with vegetated facings were selected to create stable terraces within the campus of the Universidad Intercultural de la Selva Central Juan Santos Atahualpa (UNISCJSA).

-These systems, composed entirely of polymeric materials, offer corrosion resistance, efficient assembly, and harmonious integration with the jungle environment.
-In addition to its structural performance, the choice of a green façade added landscape value, positioning the TECWEB MSR as a technically sound and environmentally compatible alternative to conventional solutions.
+These systems, composed entirely of polymeric materials, offer corrosion resistance, efficient installation, and harmonious integration with the rainforest environment.
+Beyond their structural performance, the use of a green facing added landscape value, positioning TECWEB MSE walls as a technically robust and environmentally compatible alternative to conventional solutions.

 El Ejército Bridge Expansion, Lima, Peru

-As part of expanding the operational capacity of the El Ejército Bridge and alleviating heavy traffic congestion at one of the main access points to Metropolitan Lima, entry and exit ramps were implemented using reinforced soil wall (RSW) systems with modular concrete block façades.
-This solution allowed for the creation of structures measuring over 100 meters in length and four traffic lanes, adapting to the complex geometry of the route, which includes curved sections and topographic variations.
+As part of the project to expand the operational capacity of El Ejército Bridge and alleviate heavy vehicular congestion along one of the main access routes to Metropolitan Lima, entry and exit ramps were constructed using mechanically stabilized earth (MSE) wall systems with concrete modular block facings.
+This solution made it possible to develop structures exceeding 100 meters in length and accommodating four traffic lanes, adapting effectively to the complex geometry of the alignment, which includes curved sections and topographic variations.

-To ensure the system’s structural stability and efficiency, extruded uniaxial geogrids were used as reinforcement elements, achieving functional integration between the foundation soil and the roadway superstructure.
-The choice of RSM with modular blocks offered advantages in terms of construction speed, resistance to dynamic loads, and durability in high-traffic areas, consolidating its position as a strategic solution for large-scale urban infrastructure projects.
+To ensure structural stability and system efficiency, extruded uniaxial geogrids were used as reinforcement elements, achieving functional integration between the foundation soil and the roadway superstructure.
+The selection of MSE walls with modular block facings provided advantages in terms of construction speed, resistance to dynamic loads, and durability in high-traffic areas, establishing this system as a strategic solution for large-scale urban infrastructure projects.

 Callao Expressway, Lima, Peru

-As part of the transformation of Elmer Faucett Avenue into Callao’s first expressway, reinforced soil wall (RSW) systems with modular blocks were implemented to form the access ramps, slope support, and associated structures for the new road corridor.
-The project included widening the roadway to six lanes with side collectors, from Venezuela Avenue to Jorge Chávez International Airport, significantly improving vehicular traffic on one of Lima’s main access arteries.
+As part of the transformation of Av.
+Elmer Faucett into the first expressway in Callao, mechanically stabilized earth (MSE) wall systems with modular blocks were implemented to form access ramps, slope stabilization works, and structures associated with the new road corridor.
+The project included the widening of the roadway to six traffic lanes with lateral collectors, extending from Av.
+Venezuela to Jorge Chávez International Airport, significantly improving vehicular flow along one of the main access arteries to Lima.

-Given the presence of uncontrolled fill soils and semi-loose silty gravel, this structural solution was chosen, which significantly reduced the depth of the foundations, making the project both technically and economically viable.
-In approximately four months, approximately 1,800 m² of walls reinforced with uniaxial geogrids were built, demonstrating their construction efficiency and ability to adapt to complex soils without compromising safety or project deadlines.
+Given the presence of uncontrolled fill soils and semi-loose silty gravels, this structural solution was selected as it allowed a substantial reduction in foundation depths, making the project technically and economically feasible.
+Over an approximate period of four months, nearly 1,800 m² of reinforced walls using uniaxial geogrids were constructed, demonstrating the system’s construction efficiency and its ability to adapt to complex soil conditions without compromising safety or project schedules.

-As part of the Costa Verde beach circuit expansion project, reinforced soil walls (RSWs) with modular blocks and extruded uniaxial geogrids were implemented to build the access ramps at the Av.
+Within the framework of the Costa Verde beach circuit expansion project, mechanically stabilized earth (MSE) walls with modular block facings and extruded uniaxial geogrids were implemented for the construction of access ramps at the Av.
 Sucre interchange.
-This solution optimized the flow and organization of vehicular traffic in an area with high mobility demand, mitigating congestion problems and improving urban connectivity along the Lima coast.
+This solution optimized traffic flow and organization in an area with high mobility demand, mitigating congestion issues and enhancing urban connectivity along Lima’s coastal corridor.

-In addition to their technical performance, these systems offered a harmonious visual integration with the coastal environment thanks to their modular façade, achieving an efficient and aesthetically pleasing infrastructure for the city.
-The choice of this structural technology not only responded to strength and durability criteria, but also to the need for a project that could be quickly installed with minimal impact on existing roadways.
+In addition to their technical performance, these systems provided harmonious visual integration with the coastal environment due to their modular facings, achieving infrastructure that is both efficient and aesthetically favorable for the city.
+The selection of this structural technology responded not only to strength and durability criteria, but also to the need for rapid construction with minimal impact on existing traffic operations.

-Faced with the challenges inherent to geotechnical engineering in tropical areas—such as soft soils, heavy rainfall, and high water tables—TECWEB reinforced soil walls with a vegetated façade were selected to form stable terraces on the campus of the Universidad Intercultural de la Selva Central Juan Santos Atahualpa (UNISCJSA).
+In response to the geotechnical challenges typical of tropical regions—such as soft soils, intense rainfall, and high groundwater levels—TECWEB reinforced soil walls with vegetated facings were selected to create stable terraces within the campus of the Universidad Intercultural de la Selva Central Juan Santos Atahualpa (UNISCJSA).

-These systems, composed entirely of polymeric materials, offer corrosion resistance, efficient assembly, and harmonious integration with the jungle environment.
-In addition to its structural performance, the choice of a green façade added landscape value, positioning the TECWEB MSR as a technically sound and environmentally compatible alternative to conventional solutions.
+These systems, composed entirely of polymeric materials, offer corrosion resistance, efficient installation, and harmonious integration with the rainforest environment.
+Beyond their structural performance, the use of a green facing added landscape value, positioning TECWEB MSE walls as a technically robust and environmentally compatible alternative to conventional solutions.

 Need advice?